Multi-Agent Lipschitz Bandits: INTRODUCTION

 Our work provides a principled, end-to-end solution for this problem.
-We propose a fully decentralized, multi-phase algorithm that strategically decouples the problem of coordination from the problem of continuous optimization.
-The core idea is to invest a fixed, time-independent budget to solve the multi-agent coordination problem first: identifying the best set of $N$ distinct regions and assigning one player to each.
+We propose a fully decentralized, multi-phase algorithm that decouples the problem of coordination from learning.
+The core idea is to spend a coordination budget at the start to solve the multi-agent allocation problem first: identify a high-value set of $N$ distinct regions and assign one player to each.
+For fixed confidence, this coordination budget is horizon-independent, and in the expected-regret guarantee it contributes only polylogarithmic dependence on $T$ through the failure budget.
 Once this seating is achieved, the problem factorizes into $N$ independent single-player Lipschitz bandit problems, which can be solved with near-optimal efficiency for the remaining duration.

-Our contributions establish the first comprehensive and near-optimal solution for this problem.
+Our contributions establish a first end-to-end solution for this problem.
 First, we introduce a modular, communication-free protocol that decouples coordination from learning.
-Its core innovation is a maxima-directed identification phase that performs a ``local peek" inside candidate regions to bracket true cell suprema, provably avoiding the biases of simpler center-based rankings.
-Second, we provide the first analysis of the practical, decentralized Musical Chairs protocol where players are unaware of which cells are free, proving it seats all $N$ players in an efficient $O(N)$ expected time.
-Third, we establish an end-to-end regret guarantee of $\tilde{O}(T^{(d+1)/(d+2)})$.
-Crucially, this optimal rate is achieved in a fully \emph{gap-free} manner, removing the common assumption of a reward margin between optimal and suboptimal actions under a public scheduling assumption.
-Our bound cleanly decomposes regret into a horizon-independent coordination cost and a learning term that matches the optimal single-player rate.
-To prove the optimality of our approach, we derive a matching \emph{lower bound}, confirming that our algorithm's asymptotic performance cannot be improved.
-Finally, we demonstrate the framework's versatility by extending it to handle more general distance-threshold collision models.
+Its core innovation is a maxima-directed identification phase that performs a ``local peek'' inside candidate regions to bracket true cell suprema, provably avoiding the biases of simpler center-based rankings.
+Second, we analyze the practical decentralized Musical Chairs routine, where players do not know which target cells are already occupied, and show that it seats all \(N\) players in \(O(N)\) expected time.
+Third, under a top-\(N\) separation condition ensuring consensus, we obtain an end-to-end regret bound whose dominant learning term matches the optimal single-player Lipschitz rate, namely \(\tilde{O}(T^{(d+1)/(d+2)})\).
+We show that for fixed confidence, the coordination term is horizon-independent, while in the expected-regret form it contributes only polylogarithmic dependence on $T$ through the failure budget.
+Fourth, in the \emph{gap-free} setting, we show that the same single-player rate can be recovered under a public coverage/scheduling assumption and a near-optimality-dimension condition.
+Finally, we prove a matching lower bound for the dominant learning term, showing that the \(T^{(d+1)/(d+2)}\) dependence cannot be improved in the regimes covered by our upper bounds, and we extend the framework to general distance-threshold collision models.
 To our knowledge, this is the first work to provide such guarantees for multi-player bandits in continuous domains.